SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 Bye Foxy.
 I won't lose to you again.]
 Start -->1766408648096529[<b>Speaker 👉 Anji:</b>

 I thought I could take him.
-We just have to avoid Nior next time… ...
+We just have to avoid Nior next time...
+...
 Of course, we're going back in.
 We have to.]
 1766408648096529 -->1766409063280408[End]